Hey, thanks for stopping by!

 After gymnasium (highschool) I did a social year to gather my thoughts on what I should study.
 It ended up to be mechanical engineering at the Karlsruhe Institute of Technology, which was just a random pick to be honest.
 However, although designing motorcycles with a CAD program was not really my thing (as most of the topics during my studies weren’t..), I learned a broad range of skills and also one of the most important lessons: search for the challenges that seem to be insurmountable – they never are.

-I did not want to finish my studies without trying out also another company, so I applied for a Master thesis at the Audi AG.
-Luckily, Joseph Dalbah took me in and I learned a whole new world for me at that time: Active Light Range Imagery (ToF cameras).
+I did not want to finish my studies without trying out also another company, so I applied for a Master thesis at the Audi AGl, where I learned a whole new world for me at that time: Active Light Range Imagery (ToF cameras).
 I did my thesis on “Localization using a Time-of-Flight camera” and learned how to deal with point clouds.

-Since November 2016 I’m a principal engineer in the same team, doing the PhD my private “pleasure”.
-It’s a lot of fun, working in this project, sitting in the car and to see how your changes make the car better and more intelligent every day.
+Since November 2016 I’m a principal engineer have a lot of fun, working in this project, sitting in the car and to see how your changes make the car better and more intelligent every day.

 I’m happy to have you here, come and discover this page!